FrankerFaceZ/Documentation/docs/dev/link-preview/tester.md

 development server.

 :::tip
-When using the <Button class="cursor-default" gradient="purple-pink" outline size="xs" disabled>Refresh</Button> button with the Production resolver, the
-Cloudflare cache will by bypassed and the new result will be cached.
+Using the <Button tabindex="-1" class="pointer-events-none" gradient="purple-pink" outline size="xs">Refresh</Button> button with the Production provider will bypass the Cloudflare cache, and the new result will be cached.
 This will affect the preview being served to live clients as well as this testing tool.
 :::